CKThompson00/azureai-platform-accelerator/README.md

-# azureai-platform-accelerator
+# Azure AI Platform Accelerator
-Azure AI Platform Accelerator
+This repo is a simplified yet practical accelerator to build an AI platform with Azure services.